-As per Sec135 (7), if a bank is in default in complying with the provisions of sub-section (5) or sub-section (6),
+As per Sec 135(7), if a bank is in default in complying with the provisions of sub-section (5) or subsection (6):

-- i. the bank shall be liable to a penalty of twice the unspent amount required to be transferred by the bank to the Fund specified in Schedule VII or the Unspent Corporate Social Responsibility Account or one crore rupees, whichever is less. - ii.
-And every officer of the bank who is in default shall be liable to a penalty of one-tenth of the amount required to be transferred by the bank to such Fund specified in Schedule VII, or the Unspent Corporate Social Responsibility Account, as the case may be, or two lakh rupees, whichever is less.
+i.
+The Bank is liable to a penalty of twice the unspent amount required to be transferred by the Bank to the Fund specified in Schedule VII or the Unspent Corporate Social Responsibility Account, or one crore rupees, whichever is less.

+ii.
+Every officer of the Bank who is in default is liable to a penalty of one-tenth of the amount required to be transferred by the Bank to such Fund specified in Schedule VII or the Unspent Corporate Social Responsibility Account, as the case may be, or two lakh rupees, whichever is less.